RedStoneMango/git-readme-updater/README.md

    ```
    If `git` is not installed yet, install it (required for script functionality and instalation process).

-2. Ensure the target directory is writable, as configuration files will be stored there.
+2. Ensure the target directory is writable, for the configuration files will be stored there.

 3. Install `jq`, a lightweight and flexible JSON processor (required for script functionality).